 1. You Can’t Smell It

 Carbon monoxide is so unsafe because you can’t view it, smell it with your nose or taste it.
-It doesn’t cause irritation in low doses and can’t be filtered.
+It doesn’t cause irritation in little amounts and can’t be filtered.

-2. It Can Be Lethal in Just a Few Minutes
+2. It Can Be Lethal After Only Minutes

 Carbon monoxide is a side effect of spent fuel.
-It can leak into your home during the winter if the heat exchanger on your gas furnace breaks.
-Depending on how large the leak is and the circulation in a house, carbon monoxide can become lethal in within minutes.
+It can creep into your home during cold weather if the heat exchanger on your gas furnace fails.
+Based on how large the leak is and the airflow in a house, carbon monoxide can become lethal in within minutes.

-Once inhaled, it has a half-life of around five hours.
-If you are breathing fresh air, it will take five hours to get it out of your system.
-You will need another five hours to cut that concentration by half.
+Once inhaled, it has a half-life of approximately five hours.
+If you are breathing fresh air, you will need five hours to get it out of your body.
+It requires another five hours to cut that amount by half.

 3. Carbon Monoxide Symptoms Can Resemble Other Illnesses